Richard-lau200/ECE740/README.md

 # ECE740 Final Project

-UniAED: Unified Adversarial Examples Detection Using Anomaly Detection for Multiple Classes
+## UniAED: Unified Adversarial Examples Detection Using Anomaly Detection for Multiple Classes

+A project that aims to detect adversarial examples in CIFAR-10 and CIFAR-100 datasets using anomaly detection techniques.

 Gourp member: Juxin Fa 1786677 Tong Liu 1584195 Zihao Huang 1779842